Track: Outside the comfort zone by Peter Brown

 - If someone shouts ‘TRACK’ at you it means you’re in the way so take evasive action.

 - Don’t walk across the grass if the field eventers (shot, discus, javelin, hammer) are in action.

 Don’t be put off if this all sounds dreary and regimented as we do actually have fun.
 The transformation of the group, even on a cold November evening, can be remarkable.
-A set of individuals clearly wary of what is to come finish as highly energised group enthused by their achievements: the power of endorphins, the body’s own, naturally produced opium.
+A set of individuals are clearly wary of what is to come to finish as a highly energised group enthused by their achievements: the power of endorphins, the body’s own, naturally produced opium.
 As above, speedwork performed as part of a group is usually better quality than sessions performed on your own – the training ‘squad’ is a fundamental unit of more formal training programmes.

 Hard work, yes, but there’s no ‘magic wand’ and anything worthwhile rarely comes easily.
-If you take racing seriously and want to improve your personal best then this is the type of workout that you need to be doing on a regular basis and you can take heart that you are replicating the kinds of session that our top athletes do.
+If you take racing seriously and want to improve your personal best then this is the type of workout that you need to be doing on a regular basis and you can take heart that you are replicating the kinds of sessions that our top athletes do.